nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: false
 ```

-!!! note
+!!!
+Note
-    Containers with the Docker `AutoRemove` option enabled are automatically removed by the Docker daemon after stopping, and Watchtower skips explicit removal in such cases.
+    Containers with the Docker `AutoRemove` option enabled are automatically removed by the Docker daemon after stopping.
+    Watchtower skips explicit removal in such cases.
     This does not affect named volumes.

 ### Monitor Only